Meteor-Community-Packages/meteor-method-hooks/README.md

 The before methods get the same arguments as the original method,

-The after methods get the arguments + the result of the original method.
+The after method can get the current result from `this._result`.
-If it returns a value that is not null or undefined, then this will replace the original result.
+If it returns a value that is not undefined, then this will replace the original result.

-## Remarks
-If you have a lot of methods on the client-side, initial page load time can be increased, since each method needs to be wrapped in another method on page load.

 ## TODO
 * Testing